- 4000 District Goals for Instructional Program

 The independent examination shall be conducted by a qualified examiner who is not employed by the school district responsible for the child’s education.
 Upon request, parents will be provided with a list of public and private agencies and professional resources where independent evaluations may be obtained.

-Parents or guardians should file a written request within 90 days from the date of the CSE or CPSE evaluation.
+Parents or guardians should file a written request to the CSE or CPSE Chairperson.
 The district has the right to initiate an impartial hearing to demonstrate that its evaluation is appropriate.
 If the hearing officer determines that the district’s evaluation was appropriate, a parent or guardian is not entitled to reimbursement at public expense.

 Independent Evaluations Defined